charlesxbai/charlesxbai/README.md

 - 👋 Hi, I’m @charlesxbai
-- 👀 I’m interested in NLP technology
+- 👀 I’m interested in AI, NLP, Efficiency, Carbon & Power Consumption, etc.
-- 🌱 I primarily work on AI efficiency and power consumption
+- 🌱 I primarily work on AI efficiency @ Facebook AI
 - 📫 Reach me at cb674@cornell.edu if you have cool new ideas

 <!---